-May 2023 Two-Week Session
+May 2025 Two-Week Session

-May 15-26 May 15 Summer 2023 Graduate Two-Week Session Classes begin (unless otherwise noted in the Course Schedule) Last day to register for May Two-Week Session courses Drop/Add Period to change May Two-Week Session schedule ends, 3 p.m.
-May 19 Last day to withdraw without affecting GPA, 3 p.m., Registrar's Office (last day to receive a W grade) May 26 Final Exams (or may be given the last day of class) May 31 Final grades due, 3 p.m.
+May 19-30 May Two-Week Session May 19 Classes begin (unless otherwise noted in the Course Schedule) Last day to register for May Two-Week Session courses Drop/Add Period to change May Two-Week Session schedule ends, 3 p.m.
+May 23 Last day to withdraw without affecting GPA, 3 p.m., Registrar's Office (last day to receive a W grade) May 26 Memorial Day (No classes or assignments due) May 30 Final Exams (or may be given the last day of class)

+June 4 Final grades due, 3 p.m.